 Planting Acai Berries:

-- Make sure to purchase FRESH acai berry seeds from your local nursery or online.
+- Make sure to purchase FRESH acai seeds from your local nursery or online.
 If they are clean, soak them in water for 24 hours before planting them.

 - Fill a 1 gallon pot with a mix of peat and perlite (half and half).
 Plant seeds in that mix, about an inch deep.
 Enclose the pot in large, clear plastic bag and place it on a seed starting heat mat.
 This is to ensure that the seeds receive at least 80F in temperatures.